Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 ## Get the queue size     <a id="getqueuesize"></a>

-Retrieves the total number of Analytics hits In the tracking queue.
+Retrieves the total number of Analytics hits in the tracking queue.

 {% tabs %}
 {% tab title="Android" %}